-About Grand Champion Meats
+Grand Champion Meats Awarded Grant

-By Elizabeth Hoag – Benton County News 4/2/2019
+04/02/19 by Elizabeth Hoag | Benton County News

 FOLEY – The Foley Locker, purchased by Jerry and Linda Gall in 1971, has been a prominent business in Foley for nearly 50 years.
 When the time came for Jerry to step down as business owner, his daughter, Kelly Gall Washa took over.
-Jerry still remains a big part of the sausage making, most days he is the first person at work.
+Jerry still remains a big part of the sausage-making, most days he is the first person at work.

 The last few years have brought many changes, including rebranding from Foley Locker to Grand Champion Meats.
-The facility was awarded an Agricultural Growth, Research, and Innovation Grant from the Minnesota Department of Agriculture in order to move their retail store to another location and remodel their current processing plant.
+The facility was awarded an Agricultural Growth, Research, and Innovation Grant from the Minnesota Department of Agriculture in order to move their retail store to another location and remodel its current processing plant.

 “We are going to be relocating our retail store from downtown Foley to the intersection of Hwy 23 and Hwy 25,” Kelly said.
 “The building was formerly a bar & restaurant, and has already been cleared out and is currently going through a remodel.”